richardhopton/smartbed-mqtt/README.md

 An MQTT broker is required.
 The [Mosquitto official Add-On](https://github.com/home-assistant/addons/tree/master/mosquitto) is recommended.
 Go to Add-ons and search for MQTT, then follow the provided instructions.

+## BLE proxy

+For BLE controlled beds an ESP32 running ESPHome's bluetooth proxy is required.
+Due to limitations in ESPHome, specifically since 2023.7 only one connection can use the bluetooth proxy of an ESP32 at a time, the BLE proxy will need to not be added (or disabled if already added) to HomeAssistant.
+Use the [ESPHome Ready-Made Projects](https://esphome.io/projects/?type=bluetooth) page to create an ESPHome bluetooth proxy and join it to your network.

 # Sleeptracker Support (Cloud)

 ## Configuration